kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

 care its authors put into specifying intent. §3 walks through eight worked examples of intent preservation, each spelled out as a small concrete scenario, and appendix §A.2 catalogues them as a single table for reference.
+In one,
-Alice bolds the entire sentence while Bob inserts the word "brown" in the middle; the result should be `**The brown fox jumped**`.
-Alice bolds the first two words, Bob bolds the last two; the overlap is bold too.
-A link span has a hard right edge: a concurrent insert at `endId` should *not* expand the link.
-And so on.
+Alice bolds the entire sentence while Bob inserts the word "brown" in the middle, and the result should be **The brown fox jumped**.
+In another, Alice bolds the first two words while Bob bolds the last two, and the overlap is bold too.
+A third concerns link spans: a link has a hard right edge, so a concurrent insert at the end of the link should not expand it.
+And so on for the rest of the eight.
 The paper argues informally that the design handles each example correctly, and ships a TypeScript reference plus property-based tests, but no machine-checked proofs.